bloominstituteoftechnology/Auth-Friends/friends/src/DOCUMENTATIONS/WARM_UP_NOTES.md

   // etc
   axiosWithAuth().get('endpoint/path/here').then(data => /* do something with the data */);

-  2. Implement protected routes usiing an authentication token and redirect
+  2. Implement protected routes using an authentication token and redirect

   We are going to build a protected route